MicrosoftDocs/dynamics-365-project-operations/articles/procurement/pending-vendor-invoices.md

 ---
 title: Purchase non-stocked materials or procurement categories using a pending vendor invoice
-description: This topic explains how to record pending vendor invoices.
+description: This article explains how to record pending vendor invoices.
 author: sigitac
 ms.date: 09/13/2021
 ms.topic: article